 From the Te Papa Museum, you are already in the middle of Wellington’s waterfront.
 Here you’ll find cool bars, a German Hofbräuhaus, and small shops lined up.

-Finally, we had sunshine, even though it was very windy, but we could fully enjoy our walks at the harbor.
+Finally, we had sunshine, and even though it was very windy, we could fully enjoy our walks at the harbor.

 Wellington is also called Windy Welli because it is so windy here.
 In the small souvenir shops, you can find cards with drawings of people with wavy hair, the so-called “Welli Hair Do”.